DatoXx8/grads/README.md

 ## Installation

-1. Copy this repository as a subdirectory of your main project.
-You can do this by using the following command in the directory of your project:
+1. Copy this repository to your local machine.
+You can do this with the following command:
 ``` sh
 git clone https://github.com/DatoXx8/grads.git
 ```